 The PSE 1999 study in Britain proceeded to refine this definition by carrying out further statistical analysis on the group below the threshold to exclude those who, though deprived, had higher levels of income.
 The PSE study in Northern Ireland also proceeded to exclude from those who fell below the threshold, those on higher incomes.
-This approach has been further developed in the 2012 PSE research: see "Producing an 'objective' poverty line in eight easy steps: PSE 2012 survey' by David Gordon (forthcoming).
+This approach has been further developed in the 2012 PSE research: see "Producing an 'objective' poverty line in eight easy steps: PSE 2012 survey' and 'Note on the PSE 2012 Poverty and Deprivation measures', both by David Gordon, which can be found here.

 These surveys, in turn, built on the Standards of Living in the United Kingdom 1968/69 survey.
 Through this survey, Peter Townsend developed the relative deprivation approach to poverty measurement as set out in Poverty in the United Kingdom (1979).